 This is intuitive: individual firms hold the asset (capital or cash) whose relative price is higher than the marginal rate of transformation, and inaction may be optimal because of the kink in the transformation technology.
+When the relative price equals the marginal rate of transformation, firms are indifferent between any interior solutions.

-We focus on symmetric equilibrium where $K^i = K$ and $C^i = C$.
+We focus on symmetric equilibrium where $K^i = K$ and $C^i = C$ .
 We derive the unique symmetric market equilibrium by combining individual demand functions (4) with the equilibrium condition in (2).
-It is apparent that the equilibrium price p has to be in the interval $\left[\frac{1}{2}, 2\right]$.
+It is apparent that the equilibrium price p has to be in the interval $\left[\frac{1}{2}, 2\right]$ .
 We characterize market equilibria based on the relative initial cash endowment c.